The Climbing Dietitian | Your Sports Nutrition Expert | Brisbane Dietitian & Nutritionist

 If you are ready to take your nutrition and body to the next level and elevate your performance in a way that doesn’t make you want to punch your Sports Dietitian, then let’s chat.

-I have developed a 90 Day Macro Sherpa program that is a 1:1 nutrition coaching experience to help start bridging the gap between where you are now and where you want to be with your physique & performance.
+I have developed my Nutrition Sherpa program range that connects you with 1:1 nutrition coaching to help start bridging the gap between where you are now and where you want to be with your physique & performance.

 In this program, I'll personally coach you using my flexible nutrition system to help you harness the power of calories and macro strategy to regain your competitive edge - think of it as a bespoke nutrition solution that empowers you to eat better to achieve better.